Lit-23/Lit-23/README.md

 ## Hi there, I'm Rommel Marquez! 👋

 I'm a **Junior Full-Stack Web Developer** from Lipa City, Batangas, Philippines.
 A **Licensed Sanitary Engineer** in profession, but found my passion in coding.
 I did self learning for a couple of months and gained the basic fundamentals for Web Development (e.g. Html, Css, js, ReactJs).
-I then discovered BASE404 Web Dev Bootcamp and decided to enroll and completed the program in a span of 4months.
+I then discovered BASE404 Web Dev Bootcamp and decided to enroll.
 Through these educational endeavors, I have developed a solid foundation in web development, instilling in me the confidence to venture further in the IT industry and pursue a career in Software Engineering.

 ### 🔧 Tech Stack
 - **Languages:** JavaScript